bromsk/BayesInPython/docs/04-NonlinearInR.md

 ### Intercept, A, B, M RE, with GP (DIFF for each loc)

-In this most complex model, I make $B$ and $M$ random effects in the logistic curve, in addition to the $A$ parameter:
+In this most complex model, I make $B$ and $M$ random effects in the logistic curve, in addition to the $A$ parameter.
+This allows for the TR curve to vary in multiple ways among the locations.

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\